EricNg314/Code-Drills/Python_SQL/day-01/03/README.md

 # Garage With Many Cars
-In the following exercise, we'll be create a sql database that includes two tables with a garage and cars associated to a particular garage.
+In the following exercise, we'll be creating a sql database that includes two tables with a garage and cars associated to a particular garage.

 # Includes: